davidsblog/eWeb/README.md

 When the webserver is running, just use a browser to visit http://localhost:80 (or whatever port you have specified).

 #NOTE
-You probably don't want to expose this server onto the public internet!
-It would tell everybody how much entropy your machine has and therfore indicates the qualities of random numbers your machine can use.
+**You probably don't want to expose this server onto the public internet!**  It would tell everybody how much entropy your machine has and therefore indicates the quality of random numbers your machine can generate.

 I am only using this for experiments and learning.